ccolang/rugrep/README.md

-# rugrub
+# rugrep
-A grub-like program for windows written in rust
+A grep-like program for windows written in rust